endless-sky/rfcs/rfcs/0051-jump-arrive-depart-modifiers.md

 ### Multiple properties

-If multiple properties are given, then all departure constraints need to be fullfilled before a ship can make the jump.
+If multiple properties are given, then all departure constraints need to be fulfilled before a ship can make the jump.
-Content creators need to be aware of blocking jumps if constraints are conflicting, they might also acutally want to use this, for example by having a system where jumps are only possible once every four days (due to planet alignments).
+Content creators need to be aware of blocking jumps if constraints are conflicting, they might also actually want to use this, for example, by having a system where jumps are only possible once every four days (due to planet alignments).

 ## Ship Arrival/departure modifiers